atafs/PROJECTS_until_2014/README.md

       - Diagrams: knowledge about several types of diagrames (classes, use cases, sequencial, states,...)
       - SQL: knowledge about SELECT, WHERE, FROM, ORDER BY, SubQueries, Triggers.
 Still in progress further expension of this subject.

   = C and SH: very interested in Linux OS.
-Specially Debian based linux (caixa magica, ubuntu, for now).
+Specially Debian based linux (caixa magica, ubuntu).

       - C: understanding of it´s strucuture and syntaxe.
       - SH: also very usefull when administrating Linux machines.